The Public Paperfolding History Project

 Paper Baskets

-This page page is being used to collect information about the history of baskets made of, or perhaps decorated with, folded paper.
+This page page is being used to collect information about the history of baskets made of, or decorated with, folded paper.
 Please contact me if you know any of this information is incorrect or if you have any other information that should be added.
 Thank you.

 1663